Benin May 10-29, 2016

-As we prepare to provide a new well in a community, doors are opened to serve the needs of the community in many ways.; one of which is through a LIFE team.
+As we prepare to provide a new well in a community, doors are opened to serve the needs of the community in many ways.

-This October, a team is leaving for Cotonou, the capital of Benin.
-The team will arrive on May 9th and will be staying in the GAiN accommodations, which houses both the Benin GAiN office as well as the guest-quarters.
+In May, a team of university students will depart Canada and travel to Cotonou, the capital city of Benin.
+The team will be staying in GAiN accommodations which house both the GAiN Benin office as well as guest quarters.

-- pour well pads for newly drilled wells
+- build and pour well pads for newly drilled wells

-- host a hygiene and sanitation training sessions in local villages and schools
+- help host a hygiene and sanitation training session in local villages and schools

-Many villagers desire an opportunity to break the cycle of poverty and regain their health and dignity.
+Many villagers in Benin desire an opportunity to break the cycle of poverty and regain their health and dignity.

 Location: Benin, Africa

 Team: multi-purpose trip open to university students